 The now familiar horseshoe shaped avenue began as 2 separate driveways on Main Street which eventually connected.

-The 1911-1912 East Somerset County Register notes early settler William Moor’s original lot, which was part of St. Albans when he purchased it in 1797, ran about a mile along both sides of the Sebasticook River from the center of the future Village encompassing much of the eventual Hubbard Avenue area as seen in the 1798 Surveyors Map of St. Albans by Samuel Weston.
+The small portion of land which would eventually be laid out to form Hubbard Avenue was part of William Moor’s original lot which was surveyed as part of Township No. 5, later becoming St Albans, when he purchased it around 1797.
+The 1911-1912 East Somerset County Register notes Moor’s original lot ran about a mile along both sides of the Sebasticook River from the center of the future Hartland Village area as seen in the 1798 Surveyors Map of Township No. 5 by Samuel Weston.

 Hartland Village – 1860

 John Stinchfield, Sr & Maria moved to Skowhegan in early 1868 joining their sons Benjamin and Calvin Stinchfield who lived next door to each other.
 Maria passed away soon after they moved and John was living with Calvin in Skowhegan in 1870 noted at 77 years old.
 His obituary noted several details of his life including his time in Hartland noted as “then St Albans” and his profession as a clothier.
 He and Maria are interred together at Southside Cemetery in Skowhegan with Benjamin and Calvin.

 John Stinchfield, Sr Obituary – Died May 23, 1880

 George Fairgrieves was working as a weaver in Lawrence, Massachusetts in 1850 where he and his wife Margaret Brodie were living soon after they had immigrated from Scotland.
 Sometime after 1860, they moved to Hartland with their children George Brodie Fairgrieves, Agnes, John & James.
 George & Margaret likely purchased the Stinchfield Homestead around 1868 when John & Maria Stinchfield moved to Skowhegan.